openaps/docs/docs/Using-openaps-Tools/using.md

 For this example, we assume that you have added a second report called `last_four_cgm_hours.json` that is similar to the `last_four_pump_hours.json` we walked through previously, except that it is using your `<my_dexcom_name>` device and the `iter_glucose_hours` command.
 Go ahead and do that so you can follow along.

 Calling two sequential commands for each update is a bit annoying, but imagine calling five or ten.
 Luckily, openaps has a built-in way to group these commands: aliases.
+Aliases allow generation of single-word commands to invoke a series of reports.
+For this example, create and alias called `last_four_hours`:

+`$ openaps alias add last_four_hours "report invoke last_four_pump_hours.json last_four_cgm_hours.json"`

+Go ahead and execute this command:

+`$ openaps last_four_hours`

+You will see that it invokes each of the reports you specified in the order you specified.
+It prints each step out to the terminal window, and you will find that the corresponding output files have been created.

+Just like with devices and reports, the alias is now part of your openaps configuration.
+You can view all of your aliases with `$ cat openaps.ini` or by using `$ openaps alias show`.
+Similarly, you can remove aliases with `$ openaps alias remove <alias_name>`.